openeuler-mirror/nestos-installer/docs/customizing-install.md

 1. TOC
 {:toc}

-## Hooking coreos-installer at boot time
+## Hooking nestos-installer at boot time

-When coreos-installer is run from a CoreOS live image (ISO or PXE) using kernel command-line arguments, additional custom code can be run before or after the installer.
+When nestos-installer is run from a NestOS live image (ISO or PXE) using kernel command-line arguments, additional custom code can be run before or after the installer.
 To do this, specify an Ignition config to the live boot that runs the installer.
 This config is separate and distinct from the Ignition config that governs the installed system.

-This is a sample Fedora CoreOS Config with hooks that run both before and after the installer:
+This is a sample NestOS Config with hooks that run both before and after the installer:

 ```